Jaymax0701/graph-network/README.md

 ## Overview
 This project is a React application that visualizes a graph network using D3.js.
 Users can interact with nodes and edges, allowing for dynamic modifications of the graph, including adding or deleting nodes and edges, and updating node properties.
+- The situation use for this is transportation@airport.
 - This is also my first project using React and D3 in development, any faulty is deeply regret

 ## Design choice